More Tribbles, More Troubles: Reception

+A Star Trek binge-watching guide by Den of Geek, recommended this episode as part of the "foundations of Star Trek" group.
+CBR rated "More Tribbles, More Troubles" the 9th funniest episode of the Star Trek franchise, commenting, "It’s a good balance of action and comedy as once more, the Tribbles are used as weapons."

-Home video releases
+Home media releases

 The Star Trek: The Original Series season 2 remastered DVD set also included special features for 'Tribbles', including original series episode "The Trouble with Tribbles" and the episodes "Trials and Tribblations" from Star Trek: Deep Space Nine and "More Tribbles, More Trouble" from TAS.

 On November 15, 2016 "More Tribbles, More Troubles" was released on HD on Blu-Ray as part of the complete TAS box set.